RodrigoGonzalez/flake8-custom-import-rules/docs/index.md

 restriction includes all imports defined within the base packages, excluding the imports from its own root package.

-This control over imports can be highly beneficial in security- sensitive environments or in projects aiming to minimize external dependencies.
+This control over imports can be highly beneficial in security-sensitive environments or in projects aiming to minimize external dependencies.
 By limiting the imports to first-party modules, you gain more control over the codebase and reduce potential risks associated with third-party dependencies.